orenwf/Java-Queens-College---CS212/README.md

-# Java-Queens-College---CS212
+# WordFinder
-My projects and work in Java
+A toy program for taking input strings
+  -From JFrame Input
+  -Sorting and Searching
+  -Displaying in JFrame